 "Twin Loss" is the first single from Zula’s forthcoming debut album.
 In advance of their first LP, the quartet is releasing the Twin Loss EP (digital only), featuring the album single, along with two non-album bonus tracks, “This Thick” and “Stealthlock,” which were recorded during the same sessions at a church outside of Ithaca, NY.

-Transmuting, the debut LP from Heaven’s Gate, is a candy-coated muscle relaxer scheduled to hit your eardrums on September 24, 2013.
-There are echoes of bands like The Raincoats, My Bloody Valentine and Wire, however, Jess Paps (vocals), Michael Sheffiled (guitar), Alex Cvetovich (bass), Jack Wolf (guitar) and Patrick Stankard (drums) have crafted a frightening new energy on their first full-length.
+Transmuting, the debut LP from Heaven’s Gate, is a candy-coated muscle relaxer scheduled to hit your eardrums on September 24.
+There are echoes of bands like The Raincoats, My Bloody Valentine and Danzig, however, Jess Paps (vocals), Michael Sheffiled (guitar), Alex Cvetovich (bass), Jack Wolf (guitar) and Patrick Stankard (drums) have crafted a frightening new energy on their first full-length.

 Recorded at a house in Englewood, NJ with Scott Andrews, there are an abundance of layers: synths, pianos, experimental electronics, loops, feedback.
 And the record is deeply personal; you get a sense of the warmth of the house it was recorded in against a backdrop of an isolated winter.
 There is a feeling that there is no escaping the season and the album embodies this eerie spatiality.

 Transmuting is about the process of tearing out of symbiosis and moving forward from loss.
 Raucous punk, polyrhythmic percussion, rich melodies and a wash of buzzsaw guitars decorate each track.
-The songs deal with fading memories, reoccurring nightmares, facing demons and exorcism of the self.
+The lyrics explore fading memories, reoccurring nightmares, facing demons and exorcism of the self.
 Piercing and meditative, dissonant and familiar, sparse yet mired, human yet digital; Transmuting serves as the long awaited bridge between the group’s birth and their self-actualization.

 "The details are wonderful; especially the guitar work which jumps between fuzzy chaos and dark clarity, but it’s all tied together by front-woman Jess Paps and her incredible voice.
 At the best moments in “Drone,” she takes the common “wordless vocals,” trend so often associated with shoegaze and makes it sound muscular and brutally aggressive.
 There is nothing you would call a coo here; Paps is not fucking around. "